Ramps and Rolling

 To extend on this experience, you may also wish to add different surface coverings to the ramps to provide further sensory engagement such as artificial turf, sandpaper, fabric, carpet offcuts, gravel, or bubble wrap.
 This will allow opportunities to discuss and compare how the objects move on different surfaces.

-Create your very own potion making station at home!
-Allow your child to delve...
+Create your very own colour lab at home!
+Discover how to create...